tensorflow/models/inception/README.md

   $VALIDATION_DIR/cat/cat.JPG
   ...
 ```
-**NOTE**: This script will append an extra background class indexed at 0.
-Using the
+**NOTE**: This script will append an extra background class indexed at 0, so
+your class labels will range from 0 to num_labels.
+Using the example above, the
-example above, the corresponding class labels generated from `build_image_data.py`
+corresponding class labels generated from `build_image_data.py` will be as
-will be as follows:
+follows:
 ```shell
 0
 1 dog